jestivi bozicni pokloni

 Instructions:

-1. Cut the onion into half-moons, finely mince the garlic and cook in olive oil together with fresh thyme, until the onion and garlic are softened and golden yellow.
+1. Cut the onion into half-moons, finely mince the garlic, and cook in olive oil together with fresh thyme, until the onion and garlic are softened and golden yellow.

 2. Add the chicken liver and fry it for a few minutes.
 The inside should remain slightly pink (not bloody).
 When the liver is almost done, pour whiskey over it, and add balsamic vinegar, ground cloves, and red peppercorns to your taste.
 Remove from the heat and prepare the food processor.